madebyraygun/craft-error-reporter/README.md

 # Error Reporter

-Automatically log and send error reports to Github, email, and other targets.
+Automatically log and send Craft CMS application error reports to Github, email, and other targets.

 ## Requirements